peakshift/bitcoin-ux/payments/hide-sensitive-info.md

-### Hide balance and transactions completley without indications that it is hidden
+### Hide balance and transactions completely without indications that it is hidden

 Here, when the user hides the balance, the wallet looks as if the user hasn't made any transactions.
 They can unhide the balance by selecting "unhide" in the side nav but before is can be revealed, the pin created by the user (when setting up the app) will be requested.

 <img src="assets/img/Desktop - 7.png" alt="Desktop - 7" style="zoom:67%;" />